dhklmilan/Forest_Fire_Risk_Modeling/README.md

-# Forest_Fire_Risk_Modeling
+# Forest Fire Risk Assessment using Machine Learning and Earth Observation Technique in Himalayan Regions: Insights from Rasuwa District, Nepal

 ## Project Overview
-This repository contains R scripts and related materials for the research project on forest fire risk mapping in Rasuwa District, Nepal using Random Forest (RF).
+This repository contains R scripts and related materials for the research on forest fire risk mapping in Rasuwa District, Nepal, using Random Forest (RF).

-## ⚙️ Setup & Installation
+## Setup & Installation
 ### Prerequisites
 - R Version: `>= 4.4.1
 You'll need the following software installed: